UQ-RCC/hpc-docs/Bunya-User-Guide.md

 After this you will be logged into Bunya.

 **Note for QCIF users:**
 QCIF users (non UQ) are required to set up an ssh-key to gain access to Bunya.
-This can be done via their existing Tinaroo account.
+For this users are required to provide a public ssh key as part of the application procedure.

 ## File Transfer